ethan-chang-nmc/undergrad.coursework/README.md

 # undergrad.coursework
-This repository contains projects completed for coursework during my time as an undergraduate at the University of Rochester. \b
+This repository contains projects completed for coursework during my time as an undergraduate at the University of Rochester. <br>
 Ethan Chang